What are the important Queries in SQL?

 You

-.
-In this example, we want to remove records from the table product with id
+can remove records meeting a certain condition using WHERE.
+In this example, we want to remove records from the table product with id equal to 5.

 Code